luciangreen/luciancicd/README.md

 * For more info, see a <a href="https://dev.to/luciangreen/an-open-source-cicd-for-prolog-29h2">Dev.to article about Lucian CI/CD</a>.

-* Note: Once all tests are successful, to move the files in the temporary folder `../private2/luciancicd-testing/` into the repository, enter `move_to_repository_or_back.`, then commit the changes.
-(NB.
-This is done in `luciancicd.` if tests are successful.)
-Re-enter `move_to_repository_or_back.` to swap the files back.
+* Note: Once all tests are successful, the files in the temporary folder `../private2/luciancicd-testing/` are moved into the repository.
+To undo this, enter `move_to_repository_or_back.`.

+* Once the files are in the repository, you can commit the changes.

 * Important: So far, Lucian CI/CD might not save comments entered without code or changes to data files.
-To revert to a previous version just run, run `move_to_repository_or_back.` and `set_up_luciancicd.` to save the files.
+To revert to the previous version just run `move_to_repository_or_back.` and `set_up_luciancicd.` to save the files.
 I.e. to keep comments or data files when only comments  or data files are added, run `set_up_luciancicd.` instead of `luciancicd.`.

 * Note: A notification such as `"Cannot find "../private2/luciancicd-cicd-tests/tests_a.txt"` means the repository `"a"` is connected with a changed file through dependencies but Lucian CI/CD can't install it.